 - Returning students with less than 24 completed* units who have applied before set deadline

-- Transfer students and new students who have applied after set deadline
+- New students who have not completed AOC and transfer students who have applied after set deadline

 - New Middle/Early College High School students